SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/foraging_patch.md

 :alt: step10
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 10\.
 Insert two parallel pin (ID 13) in the middle holes.
-If needed, enlarge the holes using a sharp reamer.
+If needed, enlarge the holes using a reamer.
 :::
 :::{figure} ../../images/foraging-patch-step11.svg
 :alt: step11